 According to Mike Keenan, president of Local S6, he was upset that the penalty was not more severe.

 There had been “certainly some leniency shown,” he admitted.

 I had expected him to be sentenced to a longer period, but I respect the judge’s decision.

 The people of Bath are likely to be a little upset about this.”

 Jones must appear in court on March 14 to face his punishment.

 Our Sober House Directory may assist you in selecting a facility, but ultimately, the greatest match is up to you.
-While certification and a respectable exterior look are wonderful beginning points, you should perform extra study prior to making a commitment.
+While certification and a respectable exterior look are wonderful beginning points, you should perform extra study before making a commitment.
 Don’t be afraid to ask questions!